 Founded by Danielle Bahi, a licensed esthetician & makeup artist.

 She created this brand to provide affordable, plant-based and cruelty-free skincare for all.
-We liked how you can shop on their Ayele & Co website by skin concerns (sensitive, dry, oily, combo, acne + texture, hyperpigmentation, or dullness +redness) so you can easily find which products can work for your needs.
+We liked how you can shop for Ayele & Co. on the IPSY website.

 Founded by She’Neil Johnson and Nicolette Graves.

 Base Butter creates products to help women with oily & combo skin achieve a radiant complexion.
 These crowdsourced skincare products are made with clean ingredients and emphasizes skin health and protection.
 Their star product is the Radiate Face Jelly, an aloe vera gel face moisturizer.

 Founded by Ron Robinson, a cosmetics chemist who developed products for big companies like Clinique, L’Oreal, and Revlon.